elliothimmelfarb/learn-plutus/haskell-and-crypto-mongoalia-2020/README.md

   - use `Maybe` and `Nothing` for this instead
 - Only used for development if you want something to compile by filling holes but you are not complete with it yet.
 - `undefined` will often crash production code at run time but it will often enable compiling
+- `undefined` is uncheckable.
+Does not behave or is not ueseful in the way other languages use `undefined` or `null`
+- `Maybe` forces you to always handle a `Nothing` case.
+You cannot proceed without checking for "null"